MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 These parameters are common across all the web service methods:

 - **format=<JSON | CSV>** — By default, the returned data format is JSON.
 Use this optional parameter to return the data in comma-separated values (CSV) format.
 - **ClientRequestId=\<guid>** — A required GUID that you generate for client association.
-You should generate a unique GUID for each machine that calls the web service (the scripts included on this page generate a GUID for you).
+Generate a unique GUID for each machine that calls the web service (the scripts included on this page generate a GUID for you).
 Do not use the GUIDs shown in the following examples because they might be blocked by the web service in the future.
 GUID format is _xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx_, where x represents a hexadecimal number.

   To generate a GUID, you can use the [New-Guid](https://docs.microsoft.com/powershell/module/microsoft.powershell.utility/new-guid?view=powershell-6) PowerShell command, or use an online service such as [Online GUID Generator](https://www.guidgenerator.com/).